 Curriculum Admission Graduation Credit by Examination

 Instruction Probation CLEP Grade Changes

-Dooidonoo Cuananaian Transfer of Cradit

 Residence Suspension Transfer of Credit

 The Committee shall function as a referral board for other academic decisions as might be referred to them by the Vice President for Administration, the Vice President for Student Services, or the Vice President of Instruction.
 The Committee is advisory in nature to the President or his designated representative.
 The Committee is the "due process" committee for the academic standards of the institution.